LGBTQ Youth: Use Our Free Website And App To Find Verified LGBTQ+ Affirming Services Near You

 LGBTQ youth+ (including those seeking asylum, the undocumented, those experiencing homelessness or youth in need of a specific local LGBTQ-affirming service) can use our website and mobile app as a free digital one-stop-shop to meet their needs in all aspects of their lives, including where it is safe to go for help with: housing, legal, food, medical, mental health, community support, education and employment services.
 Lawyers and school administrators can also use AsylumConnect to easily gather critical verified medical, mental health, and social service resource referrals for LGBTQ+ youth clients.

 At AsylumConnect, we believe everyone should have the safety to live freely - regardless of their sexual orientation, gender identity or immigration status.

 HOW TO USE ASYLUMCONNECT TO FIND LGBTQ-FRIENDLY SERVICES NEAR YOU

-Enter your address or city to search for verified LGBTQ- and immigrant-friendly services near you.
+Enter your address or city to search for verified free (or low-cost) LGBTQ+ affirming services near you.

-Click on Service Type and select all of types of LGBTQ-affirming support you are looking for from the drop-down menu.
-For example, “Housing – Drop-in centers for LGBTQ youth”, “Education and Employment – Educational support for LGBTQ youth, libraries, hygiene items, medical care, support groups, and mental health hotlines.
+Click on Service Type and select all of types of LGBTQ+ affirming support you are looking for from the drop-down menu such as drop-in centers for LGBTQ youth, educational support for LGBTQ youth, libraries, hygiene items, medical care, support groups, and mental health hotlines.